shaun2029/DeHumidifier/README.md

 #DeHumidifier
 Dehumidifier controller using Energinie Pi-mote, BME280 sensor and Raspberry Pi.

+Dehumidifier Control generates a HTML file that can be used to display the results in a graph.

 #Requires:
-Raspberry Pi (B+/2/3/Zero), BCM280 sensor breakout board.
+Raspberry Pi (B+/2/3/Zero), Energinie Pi-mote, BCM280 sensor breakout board.

 #Instructions:
 Connect the BCM280 breakout board to Rapsberry Pi I2C pins: